 There will likely be a large number of providers.
-Expect big-name operators like DraftKings, FanDuel, BetMGM, Caesars, William Hill, and many more to launch online sportsbooks in Tennessee.
+DraftKings, FanDuel, and BetMGM are confirmed license-holders in Tennessee and launched on the first day of betting.
+Expect other big-name operators like Caesars, William Hill, FOX Bet, PointsBet, and many more to launch online sportsbooks in Tennessee.

 Yes.
 Online sportsbooks care about their customers and offer high-level encryption on par with practices used by banks and online shopping retailers.

 Online sportsbooks are also regulated by The Tennessee Lottery, which will put rules in place to keep your information safe and secure with any operator who offers sports betting.